 - 7.2.1 The requirements of the present Chapter apply to the following types of ships and cargo spaces: - .1 ships and cargo spaces not specially designed for the carriage of freight containers but intended for the carriage of packaged dangerous goods including goods in freight containers and portable tanks; - .2 purpose-built container ships and cargo spaces intended for the carriage of dangerous goods in freight containers and portable tanks (refer to 8.4.8, Part III "Equipment, Arrangements and Outfit"); - .3 ro-ro ships and ro-ro cargo spaces, spaces for vehicles and special category spaces intended for the carriage of dangerous goods.
-A ro-ro cargo space completely open from above and on both sides may be treated as the weather deck; - .4 ships and cargo spaces intended for the carriage of dangerous goods in bulk; - .5 ships and cargo spaces intended for the carriage of dangerous goods other than liquids and gases in bulk in shipborne barges.

-- 7.2.2 Cargo and passenger ships including cargo and passenger ships of less than 500 gross tonnage intended for the carriage of packaged dangerous goods shall meet the requirements of this Chapter considering applicable provisions of IMO resolution MSC.269(85), Annex 2. - 7.2.2.1 Cargo ships with cargo spaces intended for the carriage of dangerous goods in bulk shall meet the requirements of this Chapter; however, these requirements for cargo ships of less than 500 gross tonnage may be reduced by the Register with an appropriate note in the Certificate of Compliance with the Special Requirements for Ship Carrying Dangerous Goods, issued by the Register. - 7.2.3 In addition to the requirements of the present Chapter, the applicable provisions of IMDG Code and IMSBC Code shall be met.
-Packaged dangerous goods shall be carried on board ships in accordance with the provisions of IMDG Code, IMSBC Code/BC Rules. - 7.2.3.1 A fixed fire extinguishing system of the type agreed with the Register shall be provided in cargo spaces of the following ships engaged in the carriage of dangerous goods:
+A ro-ro cargo space completely open from above and on both sides may be treated as the weather deck; - .4 ships and cargo spaces intended for the carriage of dangerous goods in bulk; - .5 ships and cargo spaces intended for the carriage of dangerous goods other than liquids and gases in bulk in shipborne barges. - 7.2.2 Cargo and passenger ships including cargo and passenger ships of less than 500 gross tonnage intended for the carriage of packaged dangerous goods shall meet the requirements of this Chapter considering applicable provisions of IMO resolution MSC.269(85), Annex 2. - 7.2.2.1 Cargo ships with cargo spaces intended for the carriage of dangerous goods in bulk shall meet the requirements of this Chapter; however, these requirements for cargo ships of less than 500 gross tonnage may be reduced by the Register with an appropriate note in the Certificate of Compliance with the Special Requirements for Ship Carrying Dangerous Goods, issued by the Register. - 7.2.3 In addition to the requirements of the present Chapter, the applicable provisions of the IMDG Code and the IMSBC Code shall be met.
+The carriage of packaged dangerous goods shall comply with the appropriate provisions of the IMDG Code, the carriage of dangerous goods in bulk shall comply with the appropriate provisions of the IMSBC Code/BC Rules.